zzzprojects/EntityFramework-Extensions/docs/pages/api/options/use-audit.md

 {% endhighlight %}

 ## Purpose
-Logging old value and new value is often useful to keep a history of change in the database or file.
+Logging old values and new values is often useful to keep history of changes in the database or file.

 ## FAQ

-### Why enabling this option decrease the performance?
+### Why enabling this option decreases the performance?
 Enabling this option will require additional data to be returned from the database.